Go Ad-Free

 logoThe People's Perspective on Medicine

+COVID: Going…Going…NOT GONE!
 Could You Still Die from COVID-19?

 Will Some People Still Die from COVID?

 Those who are dying are older, mostly over the age of 65.
 According to the CDC, over 80% of the people who will die from COVID are past 65.
 People with cancer, kidney disease, liver disease, asthma, COPD, diabetes, heart disease are at the greatest risk.
-So are those who are immunocompromised or taking an immune suppressing drug.
+So are those who are immunocompromised or taking an immunosuppressive drug.
 That’s a lot of people.

-A New Variant Showed Its Face!
-KP.2:
+A New Variant Showed Its Face: KP.2:

 Last year, a new COVID variant popped up.
 KP.2 surged last summer in Canada, the UK and in the United States.
 It has also been detected in Australia and New Zealand.